 - The service encouraged and heard views and concerns from the public, patients, staff and external partners and acted on them to shape services and organisational culture. - The service was transparent, collaborative and open with stakeholders about performance. - All patients were asked to provide feedback following their treatment at the service.
 Concerns raised were acknowledged and responded to promptly.
 Where necessary a further follow up telephone call or appointment took place in order to resolve concerns. - The service reported upon 'You said, we did' actions.
-For example, some patients had commented on experiencing difficulty in finding the premises.
-As a result, all new patients attending the service for the first time received a call from staff to confirm the location and relevant directions. - Staff felt confident in providing feedback to managers.
+For example, some patients had commented on experiencing difficulty in parking on site due to building works being undertaken within the hospital grounds.
+As a result, the service contacted patients prior to their appointment in order to make them aware of the building works. - Staff could describe to us the systems in place for them to give feedback.
+Staff felt confident in providing feedback to managers.
+The staff team worked closely together and had both formal and informal opportunities to provide feedback through staff meetings, appraisals and discussion.
 The provider had identified a freedom to speak up guardian to provide additional support to staff. - The provider offered staff the use of an online well-being and rewards platform.